Trump challenged over claims as L.A. mayor warns city ‘on the brink’ of new stay-home order

 The country’s already feeble coronavirus testing system is under increased strain from the wave of new infections, with labs in some places taking a week or more to provide results to patients.
 Health experts say such wait times render tests useless in efforts to control the spread of the virus.

-“The national testing scene is a complete disgrace,” Colorado Gov. Jared Polis, a Democrat, told NBC News’s “Meet the Press” on Sunday, adding that tests sent to out-of-state private labs were taking as many as nine days to return results.
+“The national testing scene is a complete disgrace,” Colorado Gov. Jared Polis, a Democrat, told NBC News’ “Meet the Press” on Sunday, adding that tests sent to out-of-state private labs were taking as many as nine days to return results.

-Once a test is delayed for more than 48 hours, it becomes “not very useful for clinical decision-making,” former FDA commissioner Scott Gottlieb said on CBS News’s “Face the Nation.”
+Once a test is delayed for more than 48 hours, it becomes “not very useful for clinical decision-making,” former FDA commissioner Scott Gottlieb said on CBS News’ “Face the Nation.”

 “We’ve had plenty of time to get this right,” he said.
 “What we don’t have is excess capacity that we can surge into these epidemic cities.”
 Testing companies were falling behind not just in hotbeds such as California, Florida and Texas, he said, “but now they’re pulling testing out of other regions and you’re seeing delays there.”